 Tolerance is a form of accommodation in social interaction.
 Socially religious people cannot deny that they must associate not only with their groups but also with groups of different religions.
 Religious people must try to bring up a tolerance to maintain social stability so that there are no ideological and physical clashes between people of different religions.
 The condition of Indonesia, which is a pluralistic society, is expected to establish harmonious relations with fellow humans even though they have different religions.
 It is undoubtedly not comfortable unless we hold the principle 'even though we are of different religions, but we are all human beings'.
-The same was created by God for good intentions, namely to rule the world and all the contents in it in harmony and peace.
+The same was created by God for good intentions, among and peace.